I find that many people do not take care of themselves.

 Make sure your children are getting their physical health needs addressed as well.
 Even little things can cause large differences in their ability to cope with things.
 They become more angry or reactive to situations.
 Think of when a baby is teething, they’re fussier and less able to be soothed.
 At any age this is true, though the behavior has changed the cause and affect hasn’t.

 You are worth spending time on, so take care of yourself.
 Taking care of your physical health is as important as taking care of your mental health.

 Join me next time when we talk about more ways to take care of yourself.
 Until then start working on taking care of your physical health.

 What’s the Next Step?

 Coping skills can help, but they cannot take the place of counseling and cannot solve many of the challenges associated with mental illness.
 If you need more help, we’re here for you.
 To schedule a counseling appointment, call us at 218-366-9229 (Park Rapids) or 218-444-2233 (Bemidji).
 For those interested, I offer Christian counseling out of the Park Rapids office.
 Please let our office support staff (and me) know that you are interested in Christian counseling.
-Learn more about LCA clinical staff here.
+Please check out our staff bios here.